-As the proposed CSO control facilities are implemented, the existing O&M programs and manuals will be expanded and updated accordingly as part of the LTCP operational plan.
-The City and JMEUC will continue to review the O&M Program and Manual on an annual basis and make updates to reflect any additional operations and maintenance requirements for new system assets.
+As the proposed CSO control facilities are implemented, the existing O&M Programs and Manuals will be expanded and updated accordingly as part of the LTCP Operational Plan.
+The City and JMEUC will continue to review their respective O&M Program and Manual on an annual basis and will make updates to reflect any additional operations and maintenance requirements for new system assets.
 Training will be provided where necessary, to ensure that staff are able to operate any new CSO control assets.
+Under the LTCP Operational Plan, the O&M Programs and Manuals will continue to address the following elements for the proper operation and maintenance of the treatment works: